 What is Adoption Leave?

 Adoption Leave is the planned absence people take from work after they've adopted a child, to give them time to welcome their new child into the family.
 It also applies to parents having a child through surrogacy (which we cover below).
-There is no maternity or paternity adoption leave – they are the same thing, and both are covered by adoption leave legislation.
+There is no maternity or paternity Adoption Leave – they are the same thing, and both are covered by Adoption Leave legislation.

 During Adoption Leave, employees keep the existing terms and benefits of their employment:

-- Holiday accrual
+- Annual leave accrual

 - The right to pay rises

 - The right to return to the original job afterwards (or a suitable alternative)

 To qualify for Statutory Adoption Leave, you need to:

 - Be an employee (not self employed or a contractor)